 In the view of the St. Gallen Centre for Financial Management, financial management includes much more than the company's focus on profits.
 Sales and cost management undoubtedly are an essential dimension of financial management.
 However, the income statement alone cannot always explain the success of a company.
-A company such as Amazon, for example, is not making any notable profit since its foundation but generates sufficient liquid assets from the operational business to fund an average growth of more than 20%.
-Meanwhile, Amazon has a market capitalization of more than USD 300 billion.
-To explain this situation, the components of financial success have to be reviewed more comprehensively.
+A company such as Amazon, for example, was not making any notable profits for years, but still generated enough cash from operations to finance an average growth of more than 20% while showing immense values in market capitalization.
+To explain such situations, the components of financial success have to be reviewed more comprehensively.

 Traditionally, in the German culture, a company's profit resulting from business operations over one period is paramount in financial management.
 In recent years, this one-dimensional view has been supplemented by working capital, i.e. management of accounts receivables, inventories and accounts payable.
 In the German-speaking area too, Cash Flow, a more comprehensive measure of success compared to profit, is increasingly used to analyse business operations.

 However, many industries had to realise that today's healthy operating cash flow does not guarantee future entrepreneurial survival.
 Nokia is just one example where the good results of the past came to an abrupt end in the near future.
 We are at the beginning of the fourth industrial revolution and investments into the future need to address the ever-accelerating technological change.
 For us, financial success therefore always includes a time long-term component, which must be anchored in the company's incentive and reporting systems.

 In our view, financing represents the final essential dimension of financial management.
 It has to support achieving the company's strategic goals and allow affordable access to the necessary liquidity.